433MHz/Social-media-project/README.md

 # Social media project

-This is ConceptSketchesFrontend branch.
-Here will be uploaded concepts about code structure and page layout in frontend part of this project.
+This is ConceptSketchesBackend branch.
+Here will be uploaded concepts about code structure in backend part of this project.